sparky0520/ai-travel-itinerary-planner/readme.md

 ## Setup Instructions

 - Clone the repo using `git clone https://github.com/sparky0520/ai-travel-itinerary-planner.git`
-- Run the frontend by going into `frontend` directory and then `npm i && npm start`
+- Run the frontend by going into `frontend` directory and then `npm i && npm run dev`
 - Run the backend by going into `backend` directory and then `pip install -r requirements.txt && python manage.py runserver`
 - Make a `.env` file in the `backend` directory from the provided `.example.env`.
 Generate your openrouter api key.
 - Openrouter.ai docs link: `https://openrouter.ai/docs/quickstart`